DeograciousAggrey/GameStore/README.md

 - circuits
 - contracts
-- zkgames-ui
+- zkarcade-ui

 ### circuits

-The [circuits folder](/circuits/) contains all the circuits used in zkGames.
+The [circuits folder](/circuits/) contains all the circuits used in zkArcade.

-To learn more about the zkGames circuits, read the [README file](/circuits/README.md) inside the `circuits` folder.
+To learn more about the zkArcade circuits, read the [README file](/circuits/README.md) inside the `circuits` folder.

 ### contracts

-The [contracts folder](/contracts/) contains all the smart contracts used in zkGames.
+The [contracts folder](/contracts/) contains all the smart contracts used in zkArcade.

-To learn more about the zkGames smart contracts, read the [README file](/contracts/README.md) inside the `contracts` folder.
+To learn more about the zkArcade smart contracts, read the [README file](/contracts/README.md) inside the `contracts` folder.

-### zkgames-ui
+### zkarcade-ui

-The [zkgames-ui folder](/zkgames-ui/) contains the zkGames frontend.
+The [zkarcade-ui folder](/zkarcade-ui/) contains the zkArcade frontend.

-To learn more about the zkGames frontend, read the [README file](/zkgames-ui/README.md) in the `zkgames-ui` folder.
+To learn more about the zkArcade frontend, read the [README file](/zkarcade-ui/README.md) in the `zkarcade-ui` folder.

 ## Zero Knowledge Structure